Moderately Challenging Nepal

 DAY 2: THE GREAT JOURNEY BEGINS

-Distance: 4 KM | Ascend: 412 M | Descend: 55 M | Max Altitude: 2,012 M
+Distance: 8 KM | Ascend: 878 M | Descend: 659 M | Max Altitude: 2,150 M

 Our first day of adventure starts early.
 We’ll depart from our hotel after breakfast and make our way to Kathmandu airport for an internal flight to Pokhara.
 The flight time is about 40 minutes, but the airport waiting time can sometimes last a few hours.
 This is totally normal for internal flights.
 With a little patience, we always eventually get there.
 Upon arrival in Pokhara, the contrast is already quite apparent.
 The hustle and bustle of Kathmandu’s dense urban life is replaced by the vibes of a lazy lakeside resort town that is usually still asleep when we arrive.
 After collecting our bags, we’ll be met by our private transfer service, and we’ll make a quick pitstop at the hotel in Pokhara that we use on the way back.
 This is an opportunity to leave anything you don’t need for the trail like extra clothes.
 From there, it’s off to the mountains.
-The drive up takes about two hours.
-Our starting point is the town of Syauli Bazaar tucked deep in the gorge formed by the rushing Annapurna river.
-We’ll have a quick bite to eat at a local tea house before taking our first steps on the trail into the Annapurna Sanctuary.
-The trail immediately begins with a series of stairs that’ll surely warm us up for the days ahead.
+The drive up takes about three hours.
+Our starting point is what is known as the ”new bridge” which hangs above the rushing Annapurna river.
+This is where we will take our first steps on the trail into the Annapurna Sanctuary.
 The early portion of the trail is an opportunity for us to learn how to pace ourselves and find a sustainable rhythm that will carry us all the way to Annapurna Base Camp.
-Due to flight delays, we often reach Ghandruk in the late evening just after sunset.
-The town itself is a hub of heritage in the region with beautiful local architecture and tiny market streets.
+We’ll begin a sustained incline back through the forest, through the rice paddies, and across the bamboo fields until we reach the town of Chomrong, our home for the evening.
+Due to flight delays, we often reach Chomrong in the late evening just after sunset.
 As this is our first night in a tea house, we’ll do a quick briefing about how everything works, and then we’ll get everyone checked into their rooms.
 Dinner will be at the tea house.

-DAY 4: THE BIG DAY BEFORE THE BIG DAY
+DAY 3: THE BIG DAY BEFORE THE BIG DAY

 Distance: 12.6 KM | Ascend: 1300 M | Descend: 678 M | Max Altitude: 2,720 M